dirceu-jr/igapo/README.md

 With community and educational purposes in mind, I am being open about suppliers, configurations, and software.

 The current state of the project is hardware and software prototyping.
 I've tested the prototype on the _Atuba River_, near a place known as [_Ecobarreira do Atuba_](https://www.instagram.com/ecobarreira_diegosaldanha/).
-It was on for 36 hours, the battery died at the end of the night (6AM) and it didn't turn back on when the sun recharged the battery.
-I'm working on it.
+It was on for 36 hours, the battery died at the end of the night (6 AM) and it didn't turned back on when the sun recharged the battery.

+I worked on the software to use the microcontroller's "deep sleep" mode and on my desk the battery lasted over 100 hours sending data every 6 minutes.
+Unfortunately the solar panel protection didn't work well and it has a bad performance in the rain.

 This is the prototype deployed:

 ![IMG_20221220_165045](https://user-images.githubusercontent.com/20571/212798906-fd5728bf-b791-455d-8456-79cf07689e0c.jpg)